ELS-RD/transformer-deploy/README.md

 <!--why-start-->

-At [Lefebvre Dalloz](https://www.lefebvre-dalloz.fr/) we run in production *semantic search engines* in the legal domain, in non-marketing language it's a reranker, and we based ours on `Transformer`.
+At [Lefebvre Dalloz](https://www.lefebvre-dalloz.fr/) we run in production *semantic search engines* in the legal domain, in non-marketing language it's a re-ranker, and we based ours on `Transformer`.
 In those setup, latency is key to provide good user experience, and relevancy inference is done online for hundreds of snippets per user query.
 We have tested many solutions, and below is what we found: